Testing Community Structures for Hypergraphs: Numerical Studies.

-In the second part, we investigated the power change along with the hyperedge probability.
+In the second part, we investigated how the powers of the tests change along with the hyperedge probability.
 For convenience, we report the results based on the log-scale of $b_3$ which ranges from $-8$ to $-6$.
 We chose $\delta=1$ and $3$, $\varsigma=0.3$ and 0.5, $b_2=10b_3$.
 Similar to the first part, we set $a_m=r_mb_m$ with $m=2$ and $3$ to guarantee that $\log b_3$ indeed ranges from $-8$ to $-6$.
 The values of $r_m$ were summarized in Table \ref{table:choice:rm:fix:delta}.
 Figures \ref{figure:fix:delta:1} and \ref{figure:fix:delta:3} report the rejection proportions for $\delta=1$ and $3$ under various hyperedge densities.
-We note that a larger $b_3$ leads to higher rejection proportion of $Z$.
+We note that the rejection proportion of $Z_T$ is always $100\%$ under all settings.
 Moreover, $Z$ is more powerful than $Z_2$ and $Z_3$ in the cases $\varsigma=0.3, 0.5$ and $\delta=3$.
 For the remaining scenarios, all procedures have satisfactory performance.